Callum-Kemp/Watson-Degradation-Tester/README.md

 This uses the IBM Assistant V2 API https://cloud.ibm.com/apidocs/assistant/assistant-v2?code=python

+You will need your API Key, URL endpoint and Assistant ID to use make requests.

 ##### You will need to make sure that you connect your skill to an Assistant to be able to run this.

 ![Image of File setup](https://i.ibb.co/G5F09WN/Screenshot-2020-09-18-at-17-32-12.png)